npm/documentation/CONTRIBUTING.md

      fetch the latest version of the documentation from GitHub.
    * `spec`: The registry spec for the version.
 This will be used to fetch the latest version in that range from the registry.
-   * `useBranch`: A boolean that controls whether the content for this version will be fetched from GitHub.
-The default is false, which means the content will be fetched directly from the registry tarball.
-     It is preferred to use the registry but for some legacy versions, the content was only updated on GitHub and never published.
    * `resolved`: This should not be edited manually.
 This is a reference to the last fetched version of the content for this release.
 If a future fetch is done and this field matches what is returned